Tag Archives: health

 Crisis_300x300

-I had the privilege of spending time at my alma mater addressing issues on behalf of students and mental health services.
-It is shocking to know the extent to which college suicides have become present on college campuses.
+I just had the privilege of spending time at my alma mater addressing issues on behalf of students and mental health services.
+Among many other things discussed, I was shocked by the extent to which college suicides have become present on college campuses.
 I wonder when things changed.
 Isn’t college supposed to be the “best four years of your life?”
 It really doesn’t take much though to appreciate how this becomes the case.

 PreventingSuicide2ndPageTop